Building team cohesion is hard enough, but throw in remote and hybrid work arrangements, and you have a real challenge on your hands.

 Dr. Whiting is currently a postdoctoral fellow under Duncan J. Watts in the Computational Social Science Lab at the University of Pennsylvania, with affiliation in both Computer and Information Science in Engineering, and Applied Science and Operations, Information and Decisions at the Wharton School.
 His work involves building systems to study how people behave and coordinate at scale, based on the belief that learning to be better together is the single most important thing we can do to facilitate our long-term success—both as individuals, and as a species.

 A lively discussion accompanied tasty snacks and everyone agreed we needed more time to delve into this important topic.
-Our future success as technology consultants depends on our ability to communicate effectively and work as a team.
+Our future success as technology consultancy depends on our ability to communicate effectively and work as a team.
 Cohesion and fracture are natural aspects of human systems, but they pose risks to the success of complicated organizational efforts.
 The deeper our understanding of these processes, the better we can be at navigating them.
+Contact us for more.

 You can find more about Dr. Whiting’s work at whiting.me